VishalRMahajan/HealthCast/README.md

 The project is organized into the following directories:

 1. **`frontend`**: This directory contains a React application responsible for the user interface.
 It provides an intuitive interface for users to input symptoms and receive disease predictions.
 2. **`backend`**: This directory contains the backend implementation of the system.
 It consists of a FastAPI REST API responsible for handling requests from the frontend and communicating with the machine learning models for disease prediction.
-Additionally, the backend directory contains the machine learning models used for disease prediction.
+3. **`Machine Learning`**:  This directory contains the dataset used for training, the trained machine learning model extracted from Jupyter notebook, and the Jupyter notebook itself where the data was processed and the model was trained.

-## Usage
+## Usage/Installations

 1. **Frontend**:
    - Navigate to the `frontend` directory.